 Abstract.
-Low temperature multi-thermochronometry, in which the (U-Th)/He and fission track methods are applied to minerals such as zircon and apatite, is a valuable approach for documenting rock cooling histories and relating them to geological processes.
-Here we explore the behaviours of two of the most commonly applied low temperature thermochronometers, (U-Th)/He in zircon (ZHe) and

-- 20 apatite (AHe), and directly compare against the apatite fission track (AFT) thermochronometer for different forward-modelled cooling scenarios.
-We consider the impacts that common variations in effective spherical radius (ESR) and effective Uranium concentration (eU) may have on cooling ages and closure temperatures under a range of different cooling rates.
-This exercise highlights different scenarios under which typical age relationships between these thermochronometers (ZHe > AFT > - 25 AHe) are expected to collapse, or partially to fully invert.
-We anticipate that these predictions and the associated software we provide will be a useful tool for teaching, planning low temperature multi-thermochronometry studies, and for continued exploration of the relative behaviours of these thermochronometers in the temperature-time space through forward models.
+Low-temperature multi-thermochronometry, in which the (U-Th) / He and fission track methods are applied to minerals such as zircon and apatite, is a valuable approach for documenting rock cooling histories and relating them to geological processes.
+Here we explore the behaviors of two of the most commonly applied low-temperature thermochronometers, (U-Th) / He in zircon (ZHe) and apatite (AHe), and directly compare them against the apatite fission track (AFT) thermochronometer for different forwardmodeled cooling scenarios.
+We consider the impacts that common variations in effective spherical radius (ESR) and effective uranium concentration (eU) may have on cooling ages and closure temperatures under a range of different cooling rates.
+This exercise highlights different scenarios under which typical age relationships between these thermochronometers (ZHe > AFT > AHe) are expected to collapse or invert (either partially or fully).
+We anticipate that these predictions and the associated software we provide will be a useful tool for teaching, planning low-temperature multi-thermochronometry studies, and for continued exploration of the relative behaviors of these thermochronometers in temperature-time space through forward models.